JefferyLiu6/100DaysCode/Day5/README.md

 # PyPassword Generator

 Welcome to the **PyPassword Generator**!
 This simple Python script generates secure and random passwords based on your preferences for letters, symbols, and numbers.
-This project is part of my [100 Days of Code](https://www.100daysofcode.com/) journey.

 ## Features

 - **Customizable Lengths**: Choose the number of letters, symbols, and numbers in your password.